30 best Fair Isle easy knitting patterns – 15 FREE

 Cardigans, berets socks & more

-I’ve started with my favourite free knitting patterns to buy – all totally gorgeous finds, in my humble opinion.
-If you scroll down the page you’ll also discover my 5 best free Fair Isle knitting patterns – all also utterly beautiful, and totally free to download.
+I’ve started here with my favourite knitting patterns to buy – all totally gorgeous finds, in my humble opinion and at affordable prices.
+If you scroll down the page you’ll also discover my 10 best free Fair Isle knitting patterns – all also utterly beautiful, and totally free to download.
 Whichever pattern(s) you pick, I hope you find something you love.
-I prefer to use circular needles myself but many of the patterns are also suitable for straight needles.

 Fair Isle knitting patterns to buy